Nirmala1-2/M3_Wiper-Control-System/1_Requirements/Readme.md

  * we are trying to simulate this project on stmcube 32 IDE

 ##  Features
-1.Blue, Green and Orange LEDs, Come on and OFF alternately for set frequency.
+ * Blue, Green and Orange LEDs, Come on and OFF alternately for set frequency.
 State A, RED led will be ON.

-2.Simple circuit design and easy to understand.
+ * Simple circuit design and easy to understand.

  ---